 Not only does this tea have a great taste, but it leaves me feeling so relaxed.

 I primarily use Chamomile tea for digestion, but even when I’m not experiencing IBS symptoms, I love sipping on Chamomile tea before bed time.

 Chamomile tea is a convenient option, I can put it in a to-go cup and take it with me wherever I go.
-I also keep a couple tea bags in my purse just in case I need it while I’m away from home.

 I remember on several occasions where I thought I’d have to take off of work due to horrible IBS cramps, but after sipping on a cup of Chamomile I was feeling great and was able to go to work.